-For first-timers, sometimes it’s tricky when you’re starting a job in Canada.
-Tax laws change all the time and that’s probably not something you’re going to keep an eye on.
+Starting a new job in Canada can be tricky for first timers.
+Tax laws change all the time, and that’s probably not something you’re going to keep an eye on.

-That’s why we’ve teamed up with Taxback.com to give you 5 simple tips for starting a job in Canada.
+That’s why we’ve teamed up with Taxback.com to give you five simple tips for starting a job in Canada.

 TD1: This is your Personal Tax Credits Return.
 It is used by payroll to determine your tax credits and deductions.
 Your employer may ask you to complete a federal TD1 and a provincial TD1 before starting a job in Canada.
 It’s vital you fill in this document correctly, so read it carefully before signing your name at the bottom!

-Sometimes larger employers will prefill these documents for you.
+Sometimes larger employers will complete these documents for you.
 If Tip 2 and/or Tip 3 sound familiar, you should update these documents.
 Your TD1 can be updated at any time of the year.

-A T4 is a summary document that shows how much income you earned and how much tax that was deducted in a tax year.
-In Canada the tax year runs from January 1st to December 31st, like the calendar year.
+A T4 is a summary document that shows how much income you earned and how much tax was deducted in a tax year.
+The Canadian tax year runs from January 1st to December 31st, like the calendar year.

 Tip 2: Working multiple jobs at the same time